 How often are you supposed to wash dreadlocks?

-You should keep your dreads always clean and to remove buildup from locks.
+You should keep your dreads always clean and remove buildup from locks.
 Try to wash your dreadlocks at least one time per week, but not every day.
 You can soak the hair for 10-15 minutes using the Baking Soda, and the Apple Cider Vinegar method is an excellent alternative to starter locs instead of conditioners that can induce thinning and breakage.

 Best ingredients for your dreads